 Doctors initially treat all nosebleeds as they would treat an anterior nosebleed.
 The few people who have lost a large amount of blood are given fluids by vein (intravenously) and rarely blood transfusions.
 Any known or identified bleeding disorders are treated.

-Bleeding usually can be controlled at home by pinching the nostrils together for 10 minutes while the person sits upright.
+Bleeding from blood vessels in the front part of the nose usually can be controlled at home by pinching the nostrils together for 10 minutes while the person sits upright.
 People should not pinch over the bony upper part of the nose.
 It is important to hold the nose with a firm pinch and not let go even once during the 10 minutes.
 Other at-home techniques, such as ice packs to the nose, wads of tissue paper in the nostrils, and placing the head in various positions, are not effective.

 If the pinch technique does not stop the bleeding, it can be repeated once for another 10 minutes.
 If the bleeding does not stop after the 10 minutes, the person should see a doctor.
 The doctor typically places several pieces of cotton in the bleeding nostril.
 The cotton is saturated with a numbing drug (such as lidocaine) along with a drug that causes blood vessels in the nose to close (such as phenylephrine).
 Then the nose is pinched for 10 minutes or so and the cotton is removed.
 For minor bleeds, often nothing more is done.
 Alternatively, doctors sometimes place a special foam sponge (nasal tampon) in the bleeding side.
 The sponge swells to stop the bleeding.
 The sponge is removed after 2 to 4 days.